-- ▶ From the PGMscreen, press the BLEND key to access the Blend dialogue. - Or press the Program Steps soft key, then press the Position / M1ling soft key, and select Blend (Arc) from the popup menu. - Select the blend type.
+- From the PGM screen, press the BLEND key to access the Blend dialogue. - Or press the Program Steps soft key, then press the Position / Milling soft key, and select Blend (Arc) from the popup menu. - Select the blend type.
 A blend is tangent to the two steps.
 An inverted blend is perpendicular to the two steps.

-Confirm that Blend is selected in the soft key.
+Confirm that B1end is selected in the soft key.

-- ▶ Check that the steps listed in the From and To fields are the steps to be blended.
-If they're incorrect, press the CANCEL key and highlight the appropriate step. - ▶ Enter the blend's radius. - ▶ Press the Close Contour soft key to blend the end of a contour with the beginning.
-The step numbers in the To and From fields will automatically change. - Press the USE key.
+- Check that the steps listed in the From and To fields are the steps to be blended.
+If they're incorrect, press the CANCEL key and highlight the appropriate step.

+- Enter the blend's radius.

+- Press the Close Contour soft key to blend the end of a contour with the beginning.
+The step numbers in the To and From fields will automatically change.

+- Enter the Tool Feed rate.

+- ▶ Press the USE key.